Startup Funding Options

 Bootstrapping (Self-Financing)

-Consider a tech startup that develops a niche software solution.
-By bootstrapping, the founders can focus on refining their product without external pressure, but they might face challenges when trying to expand their market reach due to limited financial resources.
+Consider a technology startup that develops a kind of niche software solution.
+Through bootstrapping, founders can focus on refining their product without outside pressures, but often struggle to reach new markets due to a lack of financial resources.

 Angel Investors